Reviewable/Reviewable/docs/repositories.md

 If you are an organization owner, you can set a repo as the settings prototype for any repos not yet accessed or created.
 Simply click the **Set as prototype for new repos** button and new repos will get a copy of the prototype's settings the first time Reviewable accesses them.

 {:.tip}
-This feature is particularly useful if you chose to connect [all current and future repos](#current-and-future).
+This feature is particularly useful if you chose to connect [all current and future repos](#connect-all-current-and-future-repos).
+If you would like more flexibility configuring your connected repositories, you can [use a master `settings.yaml` file.](#applying-a-settingsyaml-file-to-multiple-repositories).

 If you would like to see if there is or is not a current prototype repository, and which repository it is, simply hover over the link.
 A tooltip will come up with one of the following texts: